derekmbrown/aws-study-notes/README.md

 # aws-study-notes

-This repository contains my notes, thoughts, and resources I used to pass AWS certifications.
+This repository contains some notes, thoughts, and material I used to pass AWS certifications.

 _It will be updated regularly._